skurbee/YTArchiver/README.md

 Sub to a channel-

-Choose res to download-
+Choose resolution to download that channel at-

 Limit shortest/longest video to cut out shorts/live-

 Chose starting date to download-(if you don't want the first few years of a channel for example)

-Can organize (and re-organize!) downloaded channels
+Can organize (and re-organize!) downloaded channels into Years/Months

-Prioritizes slow & steady to be extra safe from YT IP ban
+Prioritizes slow & steady to be safe from YT IP ban

 Uses Firefox for YT cookies (apparently getting them from chromium is harder?)